cityresearch/map673/module-03/lesson-03.md

 **Note on this week's assignment:** Completion of the map detailed within this lesson will earn you 80% of the total points.
 To achieve an A grade, you'll need to repeat the process to produce another map, as detailed in the [Lab 03 instructions](../lab-03/lab-03-data/).

 The *index.html* file includes minimal CSS, HTML, and JavaScript within it.
-However, the JavaScript does provide some comments indicating the functions you should write and their suggested order within the script:
+However, the JavaScript does provide some basic comments indicating the functions you should write and their suggested order within the script:

 ```javascript
 // instantiate the Leaflet map